 WHAT IS SUGAR?

-In United Kingdom, the Public Health England (PHE) also advises: “sugar and salt should not be added to foods, the amount and frequency of consumption of sugary foods and drinks should be reduced, and sugary foods (including dried fruit), should not be provided between meals”.
+In the United Kingdom, Public Health England (PHE) also advises: “Sugar and salt should not be added to foods, the amount and frequency of consumption of sugary foods and drinks should be reduced, and sugary foods (including dried fruit) should not be provided between meals.”

 WHAT HAPPENS WHEN A CHILD EATS TOO MUCH SUGAR?

-CHALLENGES TO ACHIEVE A SUGAR FREE DIET FOR UNDER 2’S.
+CHALLENGES TO ACHIEVE A SUGAR-FREE DIET FOR UNDER 2’S.

-TIPS TO A SUGAR FREE DIET FOR UNDER 2’S.
+TIPS TO A SUGAR-FREE DIET FOR UNDER 2’S.

 Here are some tips to help you in this journey of avoiding added sugar in your child’s diet before their 2nd birthday:

-Other Articles You may Enjoy
+Other Articles You May Enjoy

 Carol Golden Bear mama Author signature